helgoboss/helgobox/doc/user-guide.md

 **Let's see how to add and use our first mapping:**

-1. Press the "Add mapping" button
+1. Press the "Add mapping" button.
    - A new mapping called "1" should appear in the mapping rows panel.
 2. Press the "Learn source" button of that new mapping.
    - Its label will change to "Stop".